Hippo Behavior

 Do Hippos Make Good Pets?

 No one really knows if hippos make good pets or not.
-They can be unpredictable and dangerous, so it might not be the best idea to take one into your home.
+They can be unpredictable and dangerous, so it might not be the best idea to take them into your home.

 Hippos are herbivores, but they can still be aggressive and territorial.
 They can also be very messy, making a big mess of your house and property.